PostHog/meta/requests-for-comments/2021-10-05-group-analytics.md

 Users can define up to N (5?) group types.
 For us these would be `instance` , `project` and `organization`.

 Each event we ingest can have one group per group type associated.
+Group types are created when events with that type are captured.

 We will have N new columns in the `events` table, containing the group ids - first one for the first group type of the project, second for the second one etc.